 [Section 15 amended by No. 2 of 1996 s.
 61.]

-16. Recovery of penalty, proceedings related to Criminal Property Confiscation Act 2000, etc.
+16. Recovery of penalties etc.; proceedings under Criminal Property Confiscation Act 2000

 (1) Where the Director has conducted a prosecution or appeal and as a result of the proceedings a person becomes subject to a pecuniary penalty or forfeiture or other order, it is a function of the Director to take any further proceedings that may be required to recover the penalty or enforce the forfeiture or order.